University of British Columbia Vancouver: 2010 Winter Olympics

 For the 2010 Winter Olympics and Paralympics, the Thunderbird Winter Sports Centre was replaced by a newer building, named the Doug Mitchell Thunderbird Sports Centre.
 Demolition of the old arena began in April 2006 and the arena opened on July 7, 2008.
 The new structure houses three ice rinks, with the main rink accommodating 6,800 spectators.

 Economy

 Film industry

-Because many films require university scenes, the campus area is a desirable filming location.
-Combined with the fact that the Vancouver area is the third-largest film production centre in North America, this has made UBC a popular location for many productions.
-Production companies that wish to shoot on-campus must pay a fee to the university, which goes to the film and theatre departments.

 Some notable movies and television shows shot on campus include: